 Behind every Spielberg or Shonda Rhimes is a superhuman production coordinator.
-Without any of the glitz, working on a production coordinator salary, these multitasking savants build organization empires out of nothing.
+Without any of the glitz, these multitasking savants build organization empires out of nothing.

 But they didn’t get there overnight.